Large Language Models for Combinatorial Optimization of Design Structure Matrix: Introduction

 \section{Introduction}

 Design Structure Matrix (DSM) is a well-established modeling tool in engineering design \cite{Eppinger2012,Steward1981}.
-It encodes relationships among elements, such as activities, components, or parameters, in a compact matrix format \cite{Steward1981}.
-Reordering the sequence of nodes in a DSM to minimize feedback loops and improve modularity can improve system performance, reduce development risk, and increase design efficiency \cite{Eppinger2012,Choi2011}.
-Figure 1 illustrates an example of a design activity DSM before and after sequencing \cite{Amen1999}.
+It encodes relationships among elements, such as activities, components, or parameters, in a compact matrix \cite{Steward1981}.
+Reordering the sequence of nodes in a DSM to minimize feedback loops and improve modularity can improve system performance, reduce development risk, and increase design efficiency \cite{Choi2011,Eppinger2012}.
+Consider a simple DSM with three tasks: A, B, and C, where B depends on outputs from A, and C depends on outputs from B. In the sequence [A, B, C], all dependencies flow forward with no backward links.
+In contrast, the sequence [B, A, C] places B before A despite B requiring A's output, creating a backward dependency that necessitates rework and reduces process efficiency.

+Figure 1 illustrates a real-world example of a design activity DSM before and after sequencing \cite{Amen1999}.
 DSM sequencing is a typical combinatorial optimization (CO) problem, and also an NP-hard problem.
 As matrix sizes and dependency intricacy increase, traditional optimization methods that rely on heuristics and rule-based algorithms often struggle to find effective solutions \cite{Eppinger1994,Qian2011}.

 Recent advancements in Large Language Models (LLMs) have demonstrated their powerful capabilities in natural language generation, semantic understanding, instruction following, and complex reasoning \cite{Chang2024,Wei2022}.
 Furthermore, studies have shown that LLMs can be used for continuous and concrete optimization \cite{Liu2024eoh,Liu2024llmaseo,Romera-Paredes2024,Yang2024}.
-For instance, researchers from DeepMind utilized LLMs as optimizers and evaluated their effectiveness on classic CO problems, such as Traveling Salesman Problems \cite{Yang2024}.
-In the field of engineering, researchers are also exploring generative artificial intelligence (GenAI) to address engineering optimization problems \cite{Picard2024}.
-In addition, previous research has shown that LLMs possess extensive domain knowledge learned during pretraining on diverse engineering and scientific data resources, which enhances their applicability in engineering contexts \cite{Jiang2025,Makatura2024,Mei2024,Zhu2023}.
+For instance, researchers from Google DeepMind utilized LLMs as optimizers and evaluated their effectiveness on classic CO problems, such as Traveling Salesman Problems \cite{Yang2024}.
+In the field of engineering, researchers have also applied generative artificial intelligence (GenAI) techniques to address engineering optimization problems \cite{Picard2024}.
+In addition, previous studies have shown that LLMs possess extensive engineering domain knowledge learned during pretraining on diverse data resources, which enhances their applicability in engineering contexts \cite{Jiang2025,Makatura2024,Mei2024,Zhu2023}.